-The 2024 STC Tiny Home 2.0 project is set to be completed in 2025.
-Additional outcomes will be reported in 2025.
-In 2024, students have already received 138 certifications in the construction design technology, electrician, plumbing, and HVAC industries.
+The 2024 STC Tiny Home 2.0 project is set to be completed in 2025 at which point additional outcomes will be reported.
+In 2024, students have already received 138 certifications in construction design technology, electrical, plumbing, and HVAC.

 Internship Wage Reimbursement